Old Time Week Staff - July 15-21, 2018

-Ben Nelson grew up in a family of old-time musicians in southwestern Virginia, tagging along to fiddlers conventions across the southern Appalachians throughout his childhood.
-After he began playing old-time music as a teenager, Ben was awarded a Thomas J. Watson Fellowship to spend a year immersed in traditional music communities in Ireland and West Africa, studying the historic heritage of the fiddle-banjo duet.
-A passionate educator living in Asheville, NC, Ben works as an elementary school science instructor and traditional music teacher.
-He gives banjo and fiddle lessons to young people through the Junior Appalachian Musicians (JAM) program and to students at Warren Wilson College, and he has also taught at the Augusta Heritage Center and the John C. Campbell Folk School.
-When he’s not playing old-time music, Ben enjoys flatfooting and calling square dances.
+Ben Nelson grew up in a family of old-time musicians in southwestern Virginia, tagging along to fiddlers conventions across the southern Appalachians.
+After he began playing old-time music as a teenager, Ben was awarded a Thomas J. Watson Fellowship to study the trans-Atlantic roots of the fiddle and banjo in Ireland and West Africa.
+A passionate educator now living in Asheville, Ben works as an elementary school science instructor and traditional music teacher.
+He shares his love of old-time music and dance with students at Warren Wilson College and young players in the Junior Appalachian Musicians (JAM) program, and has also taught at the Augusta Heritage Center and the John C. Campbell Folk School.

 John Hollandsworth | www.blueridgeautoharps.com

-A native of Christiansburg in southwest Virginia, John grew up listening to friends and relatives play stringed instruments, and he developed his own autoharp style incorporating both chromatic and diatonic techniques.
-John has performed and led workshops at the Mountain Laurel Autoharp Gathering, the Willamette Valley Autoharp Gathering, Sore Fingers Summer School, Augusta, the John C. Campbell Folk School, and elsewhere.
+John grew up listening to friends and relatives play, and he developed his own autoharp style incorporating both chromatic and diatonic techniques.
+John has led workshops at the Mountain Laurel Autoharp Gathering, the Willamette Valley Autoharp Gathering, Sore Fingers Summer School, Augusta, the John C. Campbell Folk School, and elsewhere.
 He has served as editor of the “Interaction Lesson” feature in Autoharp Quarterly magazine, and in 1991, he became the first champion of the prestigious Mountain Laurel Autoharp Gathering Competition.
 He has been named the “Best All-Around Performer” of the Galax Old Fiddlers’ Convention three times, the only autoharp player ever to win this recognition.
 In 2010, John was inducted into the Autoharp Hall of Fame.

 Carl Jones | www.dittyville.com

 Carl Jones is an American songwriter and multi-instrumentalist.
 Born in Macon, GA, Carl presently lives in Galax, VA.
 He is widely respected for his instrumental talents and original songs about the joys and tribulations of day-to-day life in the South.
 Carl’s songs have been recorded by The Nashville Bluegrass Band, Kate Campbell, Rickie Simpkins with Tony Rice, and others.
 His song “Last Time on the Road” appears on the Grammy-award-winning album, Unleashed by the Nashville Bluegrass Band.
-In the 1980’s Carl played mandolin with James Bryan, Norman and Nancy Blake as part of the Rising Fawn String Ensemble.
-Today he performs with his wife, fiddler Erynn Marshall, the Bow Benders and the Galax Bogtrotters.
+In the 1980’s Carl played mandolin with Norman and Nancy Blake and James Bryan as part of the Rising Fawn String Ensemble.
+Today he plays concerts and tours with wife, fiddler Erynn Marshall and in 2017 toured Australia with the Galax Bogtrotters.
 Carl is known for his fine musicianship, sense of humor, songwriting, and charismatic teaching.

 Ellie was born into a deep musical tradition and began her life-long love affair with Appalachian clogging at the ripe old age of five.
-She has spent her life performing professionally as a singer, multi-instrumentalist, songwriter, and dancer, first as a young member of her family band and now as an independent artist.
-She has toured internationally with her sister duo (Leela & Ellie Grace), the Dirk Powell Band, the all-female old-time trio Blue Eyed Girl, and several percussive dance companies.
-Ellie is an experienced and dynamic teacher, having taught at camps, schools, and festivals across the country for well over twenty years.
-In 2015, Ellie was the first Appalachian clogger to graduate from Smith College in Northampton, Massachusetts with an MFA in Dance.
-Ellie has recently had the joy of teaching at Smith College and Mount Holyoke College, busily infecting the undergrads with her ridiculous love of traditional music and dance.
+She has spent her life performing professionally as a singer, multi-instrumentalist, songwriter, and dancer, first as a member of her family band and now as an independent artist.
+She has toured internationally with her sister duo (Leela & Ellie Grace), the Dirk Powell Band, the all-female old-time trio, Blue Eyed Girl, and several percussive dance companies.
+Ellie has devoted her life to making the art forms that she loves truly accessible to others.
+In addition to her time on faculty at Smith College and Mount Holyoke College, Ellie has directed schools of folk music and dance in Missouri and North Carolina and been a master teacher at camps and festivals across the continent for over twenty years.
+In the culmination a lifetime of performing and teaching, Ellie received an MFA in Dance Performance and Choreography from Smith College in May of 2015.
+In 2017, Ellie released Walk It With You, a highly-anticipated recording with Asheville collaborator Brian Claflin.